kangjin2014/JobAdvisor/README.md

 # Job Advisor (INACTIVE)

 Web scrapping code subjects to the changes of indeed pages.
 Hence I think the project won't work unless you upgrade the web scraping code.
-However, the general idea of this project is to use webscraping to collect data and to use elasticsearch as database and matching backend.
+However, the general idea of this project is to use webscraping to collect data, to use elasticsearch as database and matching backend, and use flask as a simple front-end to allow file submission.

 ![alt text](https://dare2ai.files.wordpress.com/2018/03/screen-shot-2018-03-19-at-11-44-30-pm.png?w=1278)